What is Ayurveda?

 Ayurveda in US and Canada

-Also it is important to be sure your practitioner is a Registered Ayurvedic Practitioner (Spa level for performing basic therapies and remedies) or ideally a Registered Advanced Ayurvedic Practitioner (Clinical level for performing advanced therapies and remedies) in order to ensure quality and competency of services and products.
+Also it is important to be sure your practitioner is a Registered Ayurveda Practitioner (Spa level for performing basic therapies and remedies) or ideally a Registered Advanced Ayurveda Practitioner (Clinical level for performing advanced therapies and remedies) in order to ensure quality and competency of services and products.

 What does Ayurveda do?

-The primary historically authoritative medical texts written on Ayurveda: the Charaka Samhita and Sushruta Samhita are used as the basis for most Ayurvedic medicine practice.
-The texts describe eight main branches of Ayurvedic medicine:
+The primary historically authoritative medical texts written on Ayurveda: the Charaka Samhita and Sushruta Samhita are used as the basis for most Ayurveda practices.
+The texts describe eight main branches of Ayurveda:

 1.Kayachikitsa: General medicine (treatment of the physical and subtle bodies).